hackley2/super-table/README.md

 # SuperTable
-## Making HTML tables Super since January 2016
+#### Making HTML tables Super since January 2016

----
-This jQuery plugin makes the top header and left row of an HTML table intuitively scroll with the browser window.
+This jQuery plugin makes the header and left row of an HTML table intuitively scroll with the browser window.
 You can also setup your table to have collapsible rows and columns.

----

-#Scrolling
+##Scrolling

-Setting up your table header (the `<thead> ... </thead>` section) and the left-most column of your table to scroll with the the browser is easy.
+Setting up your `<thead> ... </thead>` table header and the left-most column of your table to scroll with the the browser is easy!

 ```
 $(yourTable).superTable();
 ```

 Want the table header to scroll but not the left-most column?